Indiana Jones and the Kingdom of the Crystal Skull: Cast

 Additionally, Igor Jijikine portrays Russian Colonel Antonin Dovchenko, Spalko's second-in-command.
 His character stands in for the heavily built henchmen that Pat Roach played in the three previous films, as Roach died in 2004 from throat cancer.
 Joel Stoffer and Neil Flynn have minor roles as FBI agents Taylor and Paul Smith interrogating Indiana in a scene following the opening sequence.
 Alan Dale plays General Ross, who protests Indiana's innocence.
 Andrew Divoff and Pasha D. Lychnikoff play Soviet agents Grant and Roosevelt, respectively.
 Spielberg cast Russian-speaking actors so their accents would be authentic.
 Ilia Volok and Dimitri Diatchenko play Russian Suit and Spalko's right-hand man Dimitri who battle Indiana at Marshall College.
 Diatchenko bulked up to 250 pounds to look menacing, and his role was originally minor with 10 days of filming.
 When shooting the fight, Ford accidentally hit his chin, and Spielberg liked Diatchenko's humorous looking reaction, so he expanded his role to three months of filming.
 Ernie Reyes Jr. plays a cemetery guard.
 Chet Hanks plays Student in Library.

-Sean Connery turned down an offer to cameo as Henry Jones, Sr., as he found retirement too enjoyable.
+Sean Connery turned down an offer to cameo as Henry Jones Sr., as he found retirement too enjoyable.
 Lucas stated that in hindsight it was good that Connery did not briefly appear, as it would disappoint the audience when his character would not join the film's adventure.
 Ford joked, "I'm old enough to play my own father in this one."
 Connery later admitted that his true reason for turning the part down was that it was too small, stating: "It was not that generous a part, worth getting back into the harness and go for.
 And they had taken the story in a different line anyway, so the father of Indy was kind of really not that important.
 I had suggested they kill him in the movie, it would have taken care of it better."
-The film addresses Connery's absence by Indiana implying that both Henry, Sr. and Marcus Brody (played in the previous films by Denholm Elliott, who died in 1992) died before the film's events.
+The film addresses Connery's absence by Indiana implying that both Henry Sr. and Marcus Brody (played in the previous films by Denholm Elliott, who died in 1992) died before the film's events, and briefly shows Connery as Henry Jones Sr. in a picture in Indiana Jones's office.
 Connery later stated that he liked the film, praising it as "rather good" but also "rather long."
 Michael Sheard, who portrayed Adolf Hitler in the third film, expressed interest in appearing in the film, but he died in August 2005.

 John Rhys-Davies was asked to reprise his role as Sallah as a guest in the wedding scene.
 He turned it down as he felt his character deserved a more substantial role.